kai824/vsos/README.txt

 M. Hautet
 end

-Afterwards, try to find a sharp drop in the graph, and count the number of characters before the drop, which is used by the programme.
+3. Afterwards, try to find a sharp drop in the graph that will show, and count the number of characters before the drop, which is used by the programme.
 Note that the characters are 0-indexed.

+4. When the programme is done, the output file will be on "network_drawing_output.gexf" and "network_drawing_output_pmfg.gexf"(after running the planar maximally filtered algorithm) in the same directory.
+Open this file with gephi software to visualise the network.